 The first table on the tab lists all the industries included in the selected sub-sector and their NAICS codes.

-The Risk table covers the structure, growth, sensitivity and total risk of the industries within the selected sub-sector.
+The Industry Risk table covers the structural, growth, sensitivity and overall risk of the industries within the selected sub-sector.
 The risk types follow the same risk modeling as our Risk Ratings Reports.
 The risk levels are based on our risk scores.

 We use the following definitions for each risk type: